rubocop/ruby-style-guide/README.md

       puts 'Too long!'
     when Time.now.hour > 21
       puts "It's too late"
+    when :minus_op, :minus_minus_op
+      stack.pop - stack.pop
+    when MyModule::SomeDomain::BETA_USERS,
+         MyModule::SomeDomain::INTERNAL_RELEASE
+      stack.pop + stack.pop
+   	when :int_literal,
+	        :some_complicate_explicit_name,
+	        :contains_musicians_with_arms,
+	        :str_interpolated
+      token.value
     else
       song.play
     end
     ```

+    Put multiple when conditions on separate lines,
+    particularly where the conditions form long, complicated lines.
+    The 'bad' example also has the issue of causing the entire when line to
+    diff when only one of the conditions is changed or updated.

   * <a name="indent-conditional-assignment"></a>
     When assigning the result of a conditional expression to a variable,